 Hockey, baseball, and football provide compensation if another team signs your restricted free agent, of up to a first-round pick.
 The compensation awarded depends on the free agent class (shown after the player's abilities) as follows:

 If a pick of the appropriate round is not available to be given, the team will not be allowed to make the signing.
+If the team signing the free agent has multiple picks in that round, the later pick will be given.
 Note that all baseball compensation involves first-round picks.

 - A: next 3rd rounder